Diurnal (adjective)

 vastly exceeding the normal limit, as in cost

-Driven by dizzying mutations in medical costs, program directors and
+Driven by dizzying mutations in medical costs, program directors and staff ponder the

 disruptive dynamism of these new reforms.